maccana/basic-responsive-webpage/readme.md

-Responsive web design project to build out reusable responsive pages and components for bootstrapping new projects.
+Responsive pages / elements for use in new projects.

+Tech used:
-Built using Zurb Foundation 5.
+- Zurb Foundation 5.
+- Bootstrap